emilypx/appfair.github.io/index.md

 Your app will exist in a top-level repository named "App"; it must continue to be called "App", since that is how the catalog browser will be able to access your project metadata.

-For more information on the fork process, see the [GitHub "Working with forks" documentation](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/working-with-forks).
+For more information on the fork process, see: [Working with forks](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/working-with-forks).

 ### Developing your `/APP-ORG/App` fork